 Kyrenia, jewel of the North coast, is probably the most picturesque coastal town in Cyprus.
 The picture postcard harbour certainly is but the huge residential developments which are spreading like wildfire along the coast certainly aren't.

 The harbour itself is no longer used as such, except for tourist boats and the quay is lined with restaurants.
 Despite its 'falseness' it certainly is attractive and there is no better place to have a cold beer and enjoy some seafood while staring into the turquoise clear water.
 You can even contemplate an exploration of the huge Kyrenia castle which dominates the scene.
 Try to soak up the Mediterranean atmosphere and ignore the English retirees ensconced in the Daily Mail.
-To get the best out of your Kyrenia holiday, make sure to check out offers in the Daily Mail but also this good company famous for offering unbeatable prices for North Cyprus holidays for the past 11 years.

 The food at most of the quayside restaurants isn't great, but this plate shows most of the mezzes you are likely to encounter.